Bshubhs/01-aws-high-availability-and-reliability/Setup-guide.md

 ## 🔁 Step 5: Perform DR Testing

+5.1 (Pre‑step) In the Primary region (Mumbai), edit the Auto Scaling Group and set Desired capacity = 0 and Min capacity = 0.
+(This prevents the ASG from launching replacement EC2 instances when you stop them.
+Without this, failover won’t trigger properly.)

-5.1 Stop all EC2 instances in Primary region (Mumbai)→ Route 53 will failover to Secondary region (Virginia).
+5.2 Stop all EC2 instances in the Primary region (Mumbai) → Route 53 health checks will fail, and traffic will automatically failover to the Secondary region (Virginia).

-5.2 Restart instances in Mumbai region → traffic will return to Mumbai region.
+5.3 Restart instances in the Mumbai region by resetting the ASG capacities (e.g., Desired = 2, Min = 1, Max = 3) → Route 53 will detect healthy endpoints again and direct traffic back to the Primary region

 ---